Berkeley 22

 Overview

 Berkeley 22 is a rich, very dense object of very high C3 quality.
 Its parallax locates it at a large distance, well below the mid-plane, affected by moderate extinction.
-It is catalogued as a massive, near-solar metallicity, old cluster, but with a large variance across recent sources for the age parameter (see Parameters).
+It is catalogued as a massive, near-solar metallicity, old cluster, but with a large variance across recent sources for the age and mass parameters (see Parameters).
 It is very well-studied in the literature.

 Note: This object contains blue stragglers according to at least one source.